ORIGIN OF BALLROOM DANCES

 Rumba is a romantic Latin dance with Afro-Cuban origins.
 Rumba is kind of a more broad term that covers multiple types of dances and music such as Dazon, Guaracha and Son.
 Most of these dances showcase faster hip movements and sexual strutting performed to a sensual and fiery orchestra.
 However the ballroom version of Rumba comes from the slower less eroticized version called Son.
 By the late 1920s America’s desire for Latin music was ignited.
 People like Xavier Cugat introduced more of the popular Rumba music which grew throughout the 1930s and 1940s.
 Finally in 1950 the dance was standardized as a Ballroom Dance.
 Today the rumba is known for its romantic feel and sensual Cuban Motion (hip action).

 Cha Cha evolved from an earlier version of Cuban Mambo called Chassé Mambo.
-As music slowed down, more time was added between the forward and back breaks needed extra steps to cover that time.
+As the music slowed down, more time was added between the forward and back breaks needed extra steps to cover that time.
 Dancers began to chassé to fill that extra time.
 The dance is said to have gotten its name from the sounds of women’s shoes shuffling across the floor.
 In 1950 the United States was introduced to this dance craze.
 Enrique Jorrin, a Cuban musician was attributed with creating the first Cha Cha song.
 Today Cha Cha is lively and fun.
-It really expresses rhythm through the body and hip action.
+It also really expresses and emphasizes rhythm through the body and hip action.

 East Coast Swing